eromatiya/A-Personal-Arch-Installation-Guide/README.md

 Install your desktop environment or window manager.

-I'm using a window manager and it is `awesomewm`.
+I'm using a window manager and it is `AwesomeWM`.

 ```bash
 $ yay -S awesome-git --noconfirm --removemake
 ```

-If I will be using a desktop environment, it will be KDE Plasma.
+If I will be using a desktop environment, it will be `KDE Plasma`.

 Install the `plasma-meta` meta-package or the `plasma` group.
 For differences between `plasma-meta` and `plasma` reference Package group.
 Alternatively, for a more minimal Plasma installation, install the `plasma-desktop` package.